 Provincial guides and manuals help to direct municipal policies and/or explain planning processes and practices to the general public.
 The links provided below include reference guides created by the Ontario Ministry of Agriculture and Rural Affairs which are relevant to Middlesex County's Agricultural Areas, as well as guides on land use planning and land use planning processes created by the Ministry of Municipal Affairs and Housing.

 The Planning Act establishes the rules for land use planning within the Province of Ontario and describes how land may be controlled.
 The Provincial Policy Statement is a guidance document issued under the Planning Act that contains clear, overall policy directions on matters of provincial interest related to land use planning and development.
 Municipalities implement these policies through Official Plans and local Zoning By-laws.

-The function of Conservation Authorities is to regulate land uses in flood zones for the protection of people and property, and to coordinate the implementation of source water protection planning.
+The function of Conservation Authorities is to regulate land uses in flood zones for the protection of people and property and to coordinate the implementation of source water protection planning.
 Regulations can take the form of development set back requirements from natural heritage features and hazardous lands to land use regulations that protect our water sources from environmental contaminants.
-Find your local Conservation Authority and then click the links below for more information about the Conservation Authorities in Middlesex County.
+Find your local Conservation Authority or use the links below for more information about the Conservation Authorities in Middlesex County.

 Local Planning Appeal Tribunal